 We recently built a 5-panel door for our half-bath.
 And what goes better with this style of door, than glass doorknobs, and ornate back plates?
-The problem is antique backplates cost around $20-$30 a piece and it would be impossible to find 10 of them that matched.
-So like usual, I had to find a way to make them myself.
-In the process I figured out several ways NOT to make a back plate; keep reading to learn the easy way.
+The problem is antique backplates cost around $20-$30 a piece and it would be impossible to find 10 of them that match.
+So as usual, instead of accepting defeat I “had” to find a way to make them myself.
+In the process I figured out several ways NOT to make a back plate; so keep reading to learn the easy way.

 - Furniture Backing or Something non-porous